 The Quest Zone’s unique format couples innovation with inspiration to create a captivating after school program where students love learning.
 Conveniently located on-site at each school where the program is offered, the after school program is both convenient and secure.
 By integrating engaging options from homework help to STEM learning, The Quest Zone employs best-in-class tactics to ensure that your student gets first rate education at an affordable rate.
 Designed with you and your child in mind, the program is open until 6PM with extended care available on early release days and seasonal camps available over winter break, spring break, and summer break from school at select locations.
 What’s more, our affordable tuition rates include snacks, activities, and special activities.
 Space is limited, enroll your student online now!

-Our staff provides students with daily homework assistance to ace their homework assignments before coming home.
+Our staff provides students with daily homework assistance to ace their homework assignments before going home.

 - Students partner with tutors and teachers to receive homework assistance—especially for difficult subjects.
 This also provides students with valuable one-on-one attention from educators.